zilliztech/GPTCache/docs/index.rst

 Contributing
 ---------------

-Would you like to contribute to the development of GPT Cache?
+Would you like to contribute to the development of GPTCache?
 Take a look at `our contribution guidelines <./contributing.html>`_.

 .. toctree::
    :maxdepth: 1